A Customizable Last.fm Now Playing Overlay

 Add A New Theme Token

-For a badge or small theme field, extend WidgetConfig, add a default, add an editor control, and render the field in w.tsx.
+For a badge or any small theme field, extend WidgetConfig, add a default, add an editor control, and render the field in w.tsx.

-theme: { badge?: { text: string bg: string color: string }}{cfg.theme.badge && ( <span style={{ background: cfg.theme.badge.bg, color: cfg.theme.badge.color, padding: '2px 6px', fontSize: 11, borderRadius: 4 }} > {cfg.theme.badge.text} </span>)}The link updates on its own, since the config contract owns the whole state surface.
+theme: { badge?: { text: string bg: string color: string }}{cfg.theme.badge && ( <span style={{ background: cfg.theme.badge.bg, color: cfg.theme.badge.color, padding: '2px 6px', fontSize: 11, borderRadius: 4 }} > {cfg.theme.badge.text} </span>)}The share link updates on its own, because the config contract owns the entire state surface.
+That’s the payoff of the design.

 Add Animation On Track Change